<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 One of the reasons I recommend military families consider joining an international service organization (including Rotary, Lions, Kiwanis, and other organizations) is that you have a great way to connect with the leaders of the local community wherever you go.

 It’s also a great way of finding where you can get plugged in and find out about local happenings.
-Seriously, I have found an accountant, a hair dresser, a dentist, and a Realtor through visiting a service organization meeting shortly after arrival!
+Seriously, I have found an accountant, a hairdresser, a dentist, and a Realtor through visiting a service organization meeting shortly after arrival!

 4) Be Brave and Try New Things

-Is there something you’ve always wanted to try but haven’t had time?
+Is there something you’ve always wanted to try but haven’t had time for?
 Moving to a new area can provide you with a great opportunity to reset your expectations and time commitments.
 Maybe there’s something in your new area that you’ve never been able to see or try before!
 Step out and be brave!

 5) Compile a Bucket List